City-of-Helsinki/bestpractice/docs/best-practices/licensing.md

 Appropriate licensing ensures that the works produced by the city can be reused.

 ## Software license
 Code is to be licensed under the [MIT license](https://opensource.org/licenses/MIT), unless there is a very strong case against using it.
+One common reason to use another license is when the code will be published in the context of another project / ecosystem with strong licensing conventions of their own -- for example as Drupal extensions to be hosted at Drupal.org.
 The MIT is a permissive license that imposes only very limited restriction on reuse and has high compatibility with other software licenses.

 Include a LICENSE file in the root of  the project on GitHub, with this content: